mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 rate $r_p$ or changes in the repressor copy number that would be reflected in changes on the repressor on rate $k^{(r)}_{\text{on}}$.

-### Computing distribution moments after cell division
+### Computing Distribution Moments After Cell Division

 (Note: The Python code used for the calculations presented in this section can be found in the [following